 According to the bigger comparison websites and insurance brokers, the average car insurance premium for a young driver over the last few years has increased from just over £1500 to around £1900.
 This is a huge burden when student costs are rising also.
 Being canny and shopping around for your premium can be cheaper than this average if you consider the best cheapest cars to insure for 17 year olds.
+On top of this, parents wishing to help out their children with costs are finding the savings of a one car family less commonplace.

 What are the cheapest cars to insure for 17 year olds?